I had a comment on a post at Health Central that described an experience the writer called dissociative.

 When I got to college, I could joke with friends about a broken family life as if it had been a tragicomic play full of odd characters and bizarre scenes.
 I had no sense of a deep emotional connection to that past.
 It took a couple of weeks in a sustained panic and my first visit to a psychiatrist’s office before I started to unwrap all those hidden feelings and the pain I had deferred.

 Thanks to the mercy of a nightmare a few years later, I could finally feel the presence of my family in every breath and heartbeat.
 But after splitting myself in two for nearly 25 years, I’m still working at reconnecting with all that happened, trying to get free of its hidden control.
 Here’s one shadow that followed me for years, a complete shutdown whenever an intense and creative energy tried to break out.
-As I put it in another 2007 post:
+As I put it in post about writing:

 I try to write, I get pretty far into something that feels good, feels like it’s coming from an amazing source of – what? a kind of power, a creativity that swirls things into life, a well of discovery – and then… I stop.
 What’s wrong?
 My mind is blanking out, I can’t seem to concentrate, I’m distracted, or I start to get sleepy, actually dive into unconsciousness for a while.
 What’s happening?
 What was that I was trying to write?
 Trying to imagine – no, it’s gone!
 Why can’t I do this?
 Why does this happen over and over again?

 The emotional splitting and its worst effects gradually diminished as I recovered generally from depression, but I have to stay alert.
 At the first sign of drifting away from the people I’m with, I have to cut in, refocus and bring myself back.
 It takes so long to break the emotional habits I’ve lived with for decades.
 It would be great to be done with it all forever.